liberaledemokraten/asciidoc-theme/README.md

 The output will be `document.pdf` in the same direcotry.

+### With the Provided Script
 However, with the `pdfconverter.sh` script, the usage is slightly easier:

 ```sh
 $ bash pdfconverter.sh document.adoc
 ```

 The above line equals to the same as the first example.
-With the script however, you can also easily specify which theme to use with that bash script:
+With the script however, you can also easily specify which theme to use with the script:

 ```
 Usage: bash pdfconverter.sh document.adoc [options]